How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • Itching is accompanied by swelling and star-shaped spots on the body.

-• There is a mental disorder, behavior changes.
+• There is a mental disorder and behavior changes.

-Only a doctor can determine what it may be and the appropriate treatment.
-Itching is not a separate disease, but only a symptom, so the patient will not get better from temporary measures.
-If the whole problem is dry skin, applying moisturizers will eliminate the problem, but more often than not, constant itching is a sign of more serious pathologies.
+Only a doctor can determine what this may be and the appropriate treatment.
+Itching - no separate disease, but only a symptom, so the patient will not get better from temporary measures.
+If the problem is dry skin, using moisturizers will eliminate the problem, but most often constant itching is a sign of more serious pathologies.

-How to help yourself if the whole body itches, but there is no rash
+How to help yourself if your whole body itches but there is no rash

-Home methods for eliminating such uncomfortable manifestations can be used in extreme cases, when for some reason a visit to a doctor is temporarily unavailable.
+Home methods for eliminating such discomfort can be used in extreme cases when, for some reason, seeing a doctor is temporarily unavailable.

-1. A contrast shower will help relieve itching for a while.
+1. A contrast shower will help relieve the itching for a while.

-2. A warm herbal bath will also help relieve discomfort.
+2. Warm bath with medicinal herbs will also help relieve discomfort.

-3. If the area of itching is small, you can apply an ice pack or a wet wipe.
+3. If the itching area is small, you can apply an ice pack or a wet wipe.

-4. Cooling creams with menthol are also used, but only on areas without wounds and rashes.
+4. Cooling creams with menthol are also used, but only on areas without wounds or rashes.

 5. Mild sedatives (valerian, motherwort tincture) will help get rid of nighttime itching.

-6. To humidify the air in the room, use steam or a proven method - drying wet clothes on a battery.
+6. To humidify the air in the room, use steam or a proven method - drying wet laundry on the battery.

-7. If you suffer from nighttime itching, you can wear soft gloves on your hands to avoid scratching the skin.
+7. If it hurts night itching, you can wear soft gloves on your hands to avoid scratching the skin.

 All these measures will help relieve itching if there is no rash.
-In case of skin reactions, you should definitely go to a dermatologist without self-medication.
-In some diseases, such as atopic dermatitis, it is necessary to limit contact with water for a while, so a relaxing bath can only do harm.
+When skin reactions, you should definitely go to a dermatologist without self-medicating.
+For some diseases, for example, atopic dermatitis, it is necessary to limit contact with water for a while, so a relaxing bath can only do harm.

 Prevention measures